First Aid Courses in Queensland

-The operating hours and days of our first aid training courses vary across our locations.
-Make sure you check the details of each location carefully.
+Avaliable times and days for our Queensland First Aid Course training vary from location to location.
+Make sure you check the details of your booking carefully.

-If you are based regionally and can not attend one of the venues listed above, depending on your requirements we may be able to arrange an onsite First Aid course.
-See more information here about making these bookings.
+If you are based regionally and can not attend one of the venues listed, we may be able to arrange an onsite First Aid course, depending on your requirements.
+See more information about this option.

-This is where Australia Wide First Aid comes in.
-We are a nationally recognised training organisation (RTO No. 31961) that caters to would-be first aiders from all over Australia.
-We are endorsed by the Australian College of Nursing (ACN), so we fulfil a high standard in the provision of first aid training.
+Australia Wide First Aid is the front runner when it comes to first aid education.
+We are a nationally recognised training organisation (RTO No. 31961) delivering the highest of standards in the provision of first aid training.

 First Aid Courses

 Australia Wide First Aid offers streamlined first aid courses to help you attain proficiency, whether for basic or advanced techniques.

 Australia Wide First Aid provides short courses designed for individuals and groups to gain

 nationally accredited first aid certification.
 These courses include:

 Learn the proper application of cardiopulmonary resuscitation (CPR).

 Provide CPR is trained and assessed in line with Australian Resuscitation Council (ARC) guidelines.